Surprise Confession, Chap. 1

 "Sorry I've been badgering you so much," Hawke said, and I relaxed considerably.
 "And, I know you wouldn't have snapped at me like that if I wasn't bugging you about what happened before.
 So, we're even, okay?"

 "Okay, Hawke," I said, relieved, "and, thanks.
 Apology accepted," I said, flashing one of my "million-dollar smiles," as he calls them, at Hawke, who smiled in return.
 Besides, I said to myself, he's right.
 I wouldn't have snapped at Hawke the way I did, if he wasn't constantly badgerin' me about what happened, I said to myself.
 So it is kinda his fault that I snapped at him like that.
 But, I've gotta admit, it makes me feel really good that he cared enough about my feelings to apologize.
-And again, I found myself wonderin' what the heck was goin' on with Hawke—and hopin' like heck that whatever it was, it didn't stop—'cause with his attitude recently, I realized that not only did I love String, but I was falling in love with him, too.
+And again, I found myself wonderin' what the heck was goin' on with Hawke—and hopin' like heck that whatever it was, it didn't stop—'cause with his attitude recently, I realized that not only did I love String, but I was falling even further head over heels in love with String.

 By the end of the day, I was feelin' a little better about the situation—Hawke had actually been talkin' to me a lot more than I thought he would, even though it was mainly about work stuff, and he actually seemed to care that I was upset about what happened the other day.
 And I was relieved that he seemed to be backing off bugging me about my confession, which made me happy.
 I know I don't wanna read too much into this, I said to myself towards the end of the day, but, things are lookin' better.
 And I remembered how I thought String was going to hate me, after what I'd said.
 Guess I was wrong about that, I said to myself, relieved.
 At least...at least we can still be friends, I said to myself, even though I wish to heck we could be more than friends.Just before Dom and Hawke climbed into the chopper to take Hawke back to the cabin, he said to me, "Cait?
 You sure you're okay?"
 And, he seemed genuinely concerned again.